-Primary School applications are administered by Southend-on-Sea Borough Council.
+Applications to join Thorpedene Primary and Nursery are administered by Southend-on-Sea City Council.
 To apply please use the link below to apply online, if you require a paper application please contact the Customer Service Centre on 01702 215000.

 Click here to see our Welcome Video for EYFS

 Click below to find out about Southend on Sea City Council admission arrangements:

 For in-year admissions to our school please see the information provided on the Southend on Sea Admissions website: https://www.southend.gov.uk/school-admissions/-year-admissions